What Is a BBA Degree?

 BSBA Degree Coursework

-These classes often help you transform business intelligence into actionable strategies.
-Then, you might apply and integrate these skills into a final management capstone.
+The emphasis on these classes is to equip you with the ability to convert business intelligence into practical strategies.
+Ultimately, you will apply and integrate these skills into a final management capstone project.

 While no two BSBA programs are the same, these classes are popular.